 During the tour you’ll have the opportunity to learn:

 Some of the photography basics you can learn during the workshop are:

 Some of the post-processing techniques that you can learn with are:

 Dan Zafra will be the tour leader throughout this Alaska Photo Tour, and he will make sure that you get the best photography results and experience from this tour.
 He will help you with composition, technique, and post-processing in your landscape, wildlife, & aerial images and use the best methods according to your skills.

 He is based in California and has explored the higher latitudes of our planet over the years in places like Iceland, Northern Norway, Kamchatka, and Alaska.
-He is very knowledgeable not only about the best locations but also about the best time and lighting to photograph them.
+He has experience running photo tours in Alaska and he’s very knowledgeable not only about the best locations but also about the best time and lighting to photograph them.

 Dan is a renowned travel photographer who enjoys educating other photographers with photo tours, workshops, and tutorials.
 His online photography courses have helped more than 400 photographers over the last few years.
 Joining him for this workshop will provide you with a great opportunity to learn how to best capture the highlights of Alaska.